segmentio/analytics-kotlin/RELEASING.md

 1. Create a new branch called `release/X.Y.Z`
 2. `git checkout -b release/X.Y.Z`
-3. Change the version in `gradle.properties` to your desired release version
+3. Change the version in `gradle.properties` and `core/Consants.kt` to your desired release version
 4. `git commit -am "Create release X.Y.Z."` (where X.Y.Z is the new version)
 5. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version)
 6. Upgrade to next version by changing version in `gradle.properties`